top of page

 Transparency

-For example, say an insurance company had 1,000 homeowners each paying $1,000 in annual premiums for a total of $1 million per year.
-If the average home costs $250,000, then that would mean only 3 out of 1,000 households would actually be covered by their policy (after the insurance company takes their cut).
-Having only 3 out of 1,000 customers being covered per year isn't very good odds for the policyholder.
+For instance, if an insurance company had 1,000 homeowners each paying $1,000 in annual premiums, that would result in a total of $1 million per year.
+If the average home costs $250,000, that would mean only 3 out of 1,000 households would actually be covered by their policy (after the insurance company takes their cut).
+Even after considering a longer 50-year period, that's still only 150 homeowners being covered, while 850 customers lose out.

 Forced Participation